solidOptionOS/firecode/ROADMAP.md

     - Expand editor height or scroll (min/max)
     - Horizontal scrolbar overlap gutter or not
     - Show or hide gutter + runtime switch
-    - Scrollbar hehavior: show / hide / auto
+    - Scrollbar behavior: show / hide / auto
     - Number of prerendered hidden lines
     - Whether to allow scroll down to space
     - Smooth or per-line scrolling